buildbotics/tpl-docs/Drawing Aids Library.md

 * S.grain - specifies the number of increments between each two points.
 Higher numbers produce smoother curves but result in larger [g-code](http:reprap.org/wiki/G-code) files.

 ####Results
-makeSpline(S) returns 0 if successful and -1 if a failure is detected.
+makeSpline(S) returns 0 if successful or throws and error message if an error is detected.
 * S.spline - If no errors are detected, a list of points representing the resulting spline is placed in S.spline.

 ####Error Messages
-If an error is detected the following error will be trown.
+If an error is detected the following error messages will be thrown.
 * "INSUFFICIENT\_NUMBER\_OF\_POINTS"

 [Back to Table of Contents](#Table of Contents)